Signalling work & system testing - March 2025

 What to expect if you live alongside the rail corridor

-Residents along the rail corridor may hear noise associated with testing and construction work (e.g. traffic control set-up and pack down, train movements, horns, light vehicles, hand tools and work personnel) and additional vehicle movements including railbus operations.
+Residents along the rail corridor may hear noise associated with testing (e.g. traffic control set-up and pack down, train movements, horns, light vehicles and work personnel), additional vehicle movements including railbus operations, and the stowing of the test train at the end of the line past Shorncliffe station.
+All staff will be fully briefed about their community responsibilities in relation to minimising noise and disruption after hours.

 If you want to know more, all of this information is available in PDF form: